AlbertoAlmuinha/boostime/README.md

     Arima (auto.arima, in which orders are selected from KPSS unit root tests or the manual version) in conjunction with Catboost to model the residuals.
-One of the great advantages of this model over XGBoost is that it can deal with categorical variables and use GPUs.
+One of the great advantages of this model over XGBoost is that it can deal with categorical variables and you can use GPU without any configuration effort.

 -   **Prophet + Catboost**: It uses Prophet and Catboost to model the residuals.
 One advantage of Prophet over Arima is that it can handle